guenther-brunthaler/base62/README.md

 Caveats
 -------

-The algorithm used to convert the input date into a base-62 number requires running time which increases approximately quadratically with the length of the generated output.
+The algorithm used to convert the input data into a base-62 number requires running time which increases approximately quadratically with the length of the generated output.

-While this is quite fast for all symmetric or asymmetric key sizes that make any sense, it does not scale well for keys of absurd bit sizes.
+While this is quite fast for all symmetric or asymmetric key sizes that make any sense, it does not scale well for keys of absurdly large bit sizes.

 License Information